MisterBham/ecom-backend/README.md

 - /tags

 Cloud hosted middle and backend application can be utilized via <a href="#">https://ecommerce-mysql.herokuapp.com/</a>. <br>
-*Note: This application does not include front-end mechanics, simply clicking the above link will return in 'wrong link'.
+*Note: This application does not include front-end mechanics, simply clicking the above link will return in 'wrong route'.
 Test the database functionality by hitting the provided api routes!*

 ### License
 Further information regarding this specific license can be found via: https://opensource.org/license/mit/. <br>